 You’re all correct in pointing those out, but you know that RM1500 monthly salary (and sometimes even less) is the reality for MANY people, right?
 They have NEVER seen budget breakdown tailored for them – much of the reference materials out there are for people who earn a minimum of RM2k and above salaries.

 And now, finally, there is budget breakdown which the sub-RM2k income earners can use as reference.
 With this and a lot of temporary sacrifices, they can save up RM1000 in as fast as 10 months.

-With that money they can use to start a business or upgrade skills to get better-paying jobs.
+With that money they can use to start a small home-based business or upgrade skills to get better-paying jobs.
 With that money they can break from the paycheck-to-paycheck cycle and strengthen their financial net.
 This is exactly the solution, and the first step towards achieving financial freedom in Malaysia

 IS THAT NOT WHAT YOU WANT FOR THE POOR?
 Tell me, because I’m perplexed by the hate received on this post, among B40 and M40 people themselves.
 That’s stupid!, some said, how is it possible to live like that!
 Impossible!